makerdao/community/governance/polls/MIP10c9-SP19 - Whitelist Gnosis on YFIUSD Oracle - January 11, 2021.md

 ## Review

-The community can vote in this poll to express support or opposition to appending Gnosis to the ETHUSD Oracle Security Module whitelist to read current and queued price data.
+The community can vote in this poll to express support or opposition to appending Gnosis to the YFIUSD Oracle Security Module whitelist to read current and queued price data.

 Please review the application [thread](https://forum.makerdao.com/t/mip10c9-sp19-subproposal-to-whitelist-gnosis-maker-adapter-contract-for-yfi-usd-oracle-access/5688) to inform your position on this issue before voting.